woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/validity.rst

   f

 The result is false.
 This confirms the feature is invalid, but doesn't explain why.
-The :command:`ST_IsValidReason(geometry)` function will provide further information as to why it is invalid:
+The :command:`ST_IsValidReason(geometry)` function will provide further information as to why it is invalid.

 .. code-block:: sql